zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ## History

 When I started writing this post, I knew that this issue had existed for a long time, but I wasn't completely sure when it had been introduced.
-I did know that PyPI hosts versions of Pip going all the way back to [0.2](), which is the first to bear the name "pip" (having been [originally named](https://en.wikipedia.org/wiki/Pip_%28package_manage%29#History) "pyinstall").
+I did know that PyPI hosts versions of Pip going all the way back to [0.2](https://pypi.org/project/pip/0.2/), which is the first to bear the name "Pip" (having been [originally named](https://en.wikipedia.org/wiki/Pip_%28package_manage%29#History) "pyinstall").
 Since I was lagging behind on editing, I decided I might as well do a bit more research.
 With some difficulty (and perhaps a story for another time), I managed to set up Pip 0.2 in a separate environment for testing.

 Of course, it requires Python 2.x, and the command syntax has changed over the years, and so have the packaging standards.
 And in those days, Pip explicitly had Setuptools as a dependency.